-Artificial grass football pitches were banned in 1988 due to complaints about the quality of football played on them and injuries to players which was supposed to be hard wearing on the joints especially the knees.
-However football league clubs have requested for these bans to be lifted and they could make a shock return.
+Artificial grass football pitches were banned in 1988 due to complaints about the quality of football played on them and injuries to players.
+The surfacing was supposed to be hard-wearing on the joints especially the knees.
+However, football league clubs are requesting for these bans to be lifted and they could make a shock return.

 What is The Football League?

 The English Football League (EFL) is a league competition featuring professional football clubs from England and Wales.
 Founded in 1888 as the Football League, the league is the oldest such competition in world football.
 It was the top-level football league in England from its foundation in the 19th century until 1992.
 This was when the top 22 clubs split away to form the Premier League.